NOTE: Rotaract, Interact and SFTL have their own pages on this website, also under the Service tab.

 Our Youth Exchange Inbound Students

-Countries represented this year are Germany, France, Czech Republic and Italy.
+Countries represented recently are Germany, France, Czech Republic and Italy.

 Photo contains both District 7680 and 7670 inbound students.

 More than 8,000 students each year travel to over 200 countries building cultural bridges by serving as ambassadors throughout the world and Rotarians are there to guide them and take part in the experience of creating global understanding.

 District 7680 Youth Exchange is part of the Ohio-Erie multi-district.
 Additional information, applications, country lists, host family applications and more can be found at www.ohioerie.org

 Role of District 7680 Rotary Youth Exchange Committee